zhongguojie1998/GuojieZhong/_pages/about.md

 2. Developing machine learning tools to predict variant functional effects using representations of protein sequence, structure, and functions.
 3. Cross-disease genetics of several developmental disorders including autism, congenital heart disease, congenital diaphragmatic hernia, etc.

-Prior to Columbia, I got my B.S. in Integrated Science studies at Peking University with training mostly in biology, statistics and computer science.
+Prior to Columbia, I got my B.S. in <a href='http://cqb.pku.edu.cn/cqben/'>Integrated Science Program</a> at Peking University with training mostly in biology, statistics and computer science.
 I joined Dr. Zemin Zhang’s Lab for my undergraduate thesis on developing computational methods to infer cellular spatial organization and cellular interaction from single cell genomics data.

 I enjoyed playing fingerstyle guitar and badminton in my free time, which both require a balance of power and  control.